flowerinthenight/hedge/README.md

 // For storage, any pod should be able to call op.Put(...) or op.Get(...) here.
 // For distributed locking, any pod can call op.HasLock() here.
+// Calling op.Send(...) will be handled by the leader through the WithLeaderHandler callback.

 cancel()
 <-done